jackson-nestelroad/lc-it-volunteer/README.md

 The volunteering form is used to log when and why someone was volunteering for IT.

-Active volunteers only use their name along with the date, team, and number of hours worked to log hours.
-If a name is found twice in the database, the user will be asked for email validation.
+Active volunteers only need to use their name along with the date, team, and number of hours worked to log hours.
+If a name is found more than once in the database, the user will be asked for email validation.

 ### New Volunteer Form